sj1999-BIT/tp/docs/UserGuide.md

 * `edit 2 n/William Tan t/` Edits the name of the 2nd person to be `William Tan` and clears all existing tags.
    ![amendment of contact](images/editContact.png)

-### Group Contacts: `group`
+### Grouping persons : `group`

-Groups existing contacts together to a existing named group or create a new group
+Groups existing contacts together to an existing named group or create a new group

 Format: `group [c/CONTACT] [g/GROUP_NAME]`